minershive/hiveon-kb/hiveon-asic-firmware/general/asic_faq.md

 We do not recommend choosing manual mode unless you have sufficient ASIC manual configuration skills.

+#### What will happen if I don't select the overclocking profile?
+If you do not select an overclocking profile at all, then the ASIC will operate at stock voltages and frequencies that are specified in the eeprom by Bitmain.
+They are not optimal, and the chips work with them worse.

+Why do you need to select the profile:

+1. It sets the optimal frequencies and voltages.
+ASIC will work more stably on them.
+Stable performance is not guaranteed on data from eeprom.

+2. Profile selection launches the tuning of chips.
+This will fine-tune the chips in a short time, and further tuning of the red chips will be done seldom (usually it doesn't take more than 24 hours), with a check every 3 hours.
+But if you don’t initially launch the tuning, the chips will not be tuned, and the check every 3 hours will take much more time, until the chips are tuned.
+It can even take days.
+And if you work at sub-optimal frequency and voltage ratios, more red chips will appear.

 #### Why does it take a while for the miner to start running?
 In the new tuning algorithm, there is a gradual acceleration in frequency.
 During this acceleration, the hashrates aren’t displayed.
 This is required for optimal overclocking results.